 The most pressing science issues facing the human condition today

-Through lectures, readings, and discussions, the Science and Society course explores such issues as climate change, alternative energy, genetic engineering, emerging infectious diseases, and the overall forecast for the human condition in the next several decades.
-Students in the course gain a greater appreciation of how science can inform policies that will shape our society, and are better able to recognize the limitations of our current knowledge in predicting how modern technology will shape the human condition in the future.
+Through lectures, readings, discussions, and writing, the class will explore such issues as climate change, alternative energy, genetic engineering, emerging infectious diseases, and the overall forecast for the human condition in the next several decades.
+Students will gain an appreciation of how science can inform policies that will shape our society, and will recognize the limitations of our current knowledge in predicting how modern technology will shape the human condition in the future.

 By taking this course, students will...